thecredibleway/thecredibleway-com/docs/bible/origins/survival-and-resiliency.md

 Under Stalin's USSR, the Bible was considered a tool of Western influence and religious superstition.
 Churches were closed, religious leaders imprisoned or executed and Bibles were banned.
-Owning a Bible could result in harsh punishment or exile to Siberian labor camps.
+Owning a Bible could result in harsh punishment or exile to Siberian labour camps.
 Despite this, underground churches flourished and smuggled Bibles circulated secretly among believers.

 #### Nazi Germany